Samuel Ward (lobbyist): Personal life

 In January 1838, he married Emily Astor, eldest daughter of businessman William Backhouse Astor, Sr. and Margaret Rebecca Armstrong of the Livingston family.
 In November 1838, Emily gave birth to their daughter, Margaret Astor Ward, who married John Winthrop Chanler, son of John White Chanler and Elizabeth Shirreff Winthrop.
 Together, they had ten children, including William Astor Chanler, Sr., Lewis Stuyvesant Chanler, and Robert Winthrop Chanler.
 In February 1841, Emily gave birth to a son, but within days both she and the newborn died.
 Sam was executor of his father's several-million-dollar estate, partner now in a prestigious banking firm, guardian of his three sisters, a widower, father of a toddler, and 27 years old.

 In 1843, Sam married Marie Angeline "Medora" Grymes.
-Before their marriage, Medora had been "engaged to a young, handsome and rich Frenchman, bearing a title, though a member of a wealthy house in Paris, of which he was the representative in New York."
-Reportedly, Ward wooed her, convincing her to end her engagement and marry him.
+Before their marriage, Medora had been courted by August Belmont, who responded to by parking his opulent carriage in front of Ward's house.
+Reportedly, Ward wooed her away from Belmont, convincing her to end her engagement and marry him.
 Medora, "the daughter of the celebrated lawyer, John R. Grymes of New Orleans," was considered "the most brilliant woman of her age that America has ever produced".
 After bearing Ward two sons in quick succession, she went to Europe with their two sons for their education.
 She became prominent at court, and "was an especial favorite with both Napoleon III and Eugénie."